tacf/tacf.github.io/content/posts/package-management-with-oci/index.md

 - `tags`: Pointers to the manifests, typically associated with software versions.
 A manifest can have several tags.
 - `referrers`: References to other artifacts, providing a way to associate additional metadata or related content with a specific artifact.st

+## *OCI* Package Management -- The Hard Way

-## Environment Setup
+### Local Environment Setup

 Unfortunately this where irony kicks in.
-Despite Docker being the parent of the *OCI Spec*, the `docker` cli and the [docker.io](docker.io) registry use and store images in the docker format, as such for the next steps we will use the `podman` tool that uses *OCI Spec* as it's default operating mode.
+Despite Docker being the parent of the *OCI Spec*, the `docker` CLI and the [docker.io](docker.io) registry use and store images in the docker format, as such for the next steps we will use the `podman` tool that uses *OCI Spec* as it's default operating mode.

-Go to `podman` [oficial website](https://podman.io/) an follow the instructions to download and install in your operating system.
+Go to the `podman` [oficial website](https://podman.io/) an follow the instructions to download and install in your operating system.

-We're also assuming that you are currently using a Unix based OS.
+We're also assuming that you are currently using a Unix-based OS.
 Although this should work with some changes in Windows.

 To experiment with this we recommend using Zot.
 To run `Zot` locally, for testing purposes, simply run